-(e) Landscaping/Landscaped Buffers

-Landscaping and tree protection shall be provided in accordance with Part 12 of the Zoning Code with the following additional and superseding provisions:
+(e) Landscaping/Landscaped Buffers Landscaping and tree protection shall be provided in accordance with Part 12 of the Zoning Code with the following additional and superseding provisions:

-- (1) Uncomplimentary adjacent use Vehicular Use Area Buffer - (i) For a business existing as of July 1, 2019 where the Vehicular Use Area (VUA) of a non-residential property abuts a residential use, a minimum 85% opaque six-foot high masonry wall, pre-cast panel, wood or vinyl fence, or similar, shall be provided on the side of the non-residential use. - (ii) For businesses existing on July 1, 2019, where a building is adjacent to a residential use, a minimum 85% opaque, six-foot high wood, stone, brick, vinyl, masonry, pre-cast panel, or similar fence or wall shall be provided on the side of the non-residential use. - (2) Right-of-way Vehicular Use Area Buffer - (i) Lots fronting any public right-of-way may replace the standard landscape buffer requirement with a minimum four
+(1) Uncomplimentary Use Buffer

+- (i) Where the Vehicular Use Area (VUA) of a non-residential property abuts residential use, a minimum 10-foot landscaped buffer and six-foot high masonry wall, pre-cast panel, similar shall be located between the non-residential use and the required landscape buffer on the side of the non-residential use. - (ii) Where existing structure(s) non-residential property abut residential use, а minimum landscaped buffer and six-foot high wood, stone, brick, vinyl, masonry, pre-cast panel, or similar fence or wall shall be located between the nonresidential use and the required landscaped buffer on the side of the non-residential use.
-(4) foot landscape buffer along the boundary of all non-residential vehicular use areas abutting public right-of-way.
-No more than 25% of the landscaped area may be grass or mulch, the balance shall be landscaped with trees, shrubs or ground covers.

-(3) Lawfully existing landscaping as of July 1, 2019 shall meet the requirements herein the later of December 31, 2024, or five (5) years plus 90 days after a grant program to help mitigate the cost of compliance is approved by the RA/CRA Board.
+- (2) Perimeter Vehicular Use Area Buffer - may replace the standard landscape buffer requirement with a minimum four (4) foot landscape buffer along the boundary of all non-residential vehicular use areas abutting public right-of-way.
+No more than 25% of the landscaped area may be grass or mulch, the balance shall be landscaped with trees, shrubs or ground covers. - (3) Lawfully existing landscaping at the time of the effective date of these regulations shall meet the requirements herein within five (5) years of the effective date of this ordinance, which shall be codified as a date certain.